Has your pet bearded dragon been experiencing eye problems?

 Vitamin A Deficiency

-Vitamin deficiency is another factor which causes droopy eyes in bearded dragons.
+Vitamin deficiency is another factor that causes droopy eyes in bearded dragons.

 Vitamin A is a vital nutrient for most animals.